Our Rights Respecting School leader is Nelson Ganeshwaren.

-Colegrave is now in its third year of being a Rights Respecting School and we are on our journey of being recognised as a Level 1 School.
+Colegrave is now in its sixth year of being a Rights Respecting School and we are recognised as a Silver: Rights Aware school.
 The children have learnt a lot about their 42 Children’s Rights and they have embedded it into their learning, attitudes and everyday discussions.

 Rights Respecting Schools links in to many subject areas e.g. English, History, Geography, R.E, Science, PSHE and Maths.
 All our teaching staff has received training on how to incorporate rights into their planning.

 Children understand that their rights are inherent, universal, unconditional, inalienable and indivisible.
 Here is a short summary of what these words mean: